inkcontent/dev-manual/docs/_sources/cli/usage.rst.txt

      ├── inkapi.js
      ├── main.js
      ├── package.json
+     ├── readme.md
+     ├── sample.png

+You can also enable ES6 modules support for your plugin by using ``--module-worker`` flag while creating the project.
+More information about module workers here_.

 .. warning::

-    It is strictly recommended to always keep ``inkapi.js`` in root directory of your project.
+    It is mandatory to always keep ``inkapi.js`` in root directory of your project. ``inkapi`` ensures the right communication between the plugin context and INK editor context.
+While plugin installation, INK editor expects the ``inkapi.js`` to be present in the root directory of your project.

 Package INK plugin project:
 +++++++++++++++++++++++++++